What Are the Advantages and Disadvantages of Franchising?

 Starting a new business is not a decision you make overnight.
-Weighing the pros and cons of entrepreneurship is an endeavor that you will research exhaustively and have countless conversations and questions about.
-One appealing option that you may consider during your research is franchise ownership.
+Weighing the pros and cons of entrepreneurship is an endeavor you’ll research exhaustively and have countless questions about.
+One appealing option you might consider is franchise ownership.

-For many would-be entrepreneurs, franchising is an interesting opportunity as it offers the chance to be your own boss without taking on the significant risk that comes with starting a business from scratch.
-Franchising offers several advantages for would-be business owners, but like anything, there are also some disadvantages that you should be aware of before embarking on a franchise purchase.
+For many aspiring entrepreneurs, franchising is an interesting opportunity.
+It offers the chance to be your own boss without taking on the significant risk that comes with starting a business from scratch.
+But like anything else, there are advantages and disadvantages of franchising you should be aware of before making a life-changing decision.

-Although purchasing a franchise can, at times be cheaper than starting a business from scratch, it still requires a significant monetary investment, which is why it is vital that you enter into your franchise purchase well-informed.
-Read up, talk to friends and family, make lists, speak with business owners and franchise owners, but — most importantly — know that this is not a decision to make impulsively; be true to your instinct and what will be right for you, your goals and your mindset.
+Although purchasing a franchise can, at times, be cheaper than starting a business from scratch, it still requires a significant monetary investment.
+That’s why it’s vital that you enter into your franchise purchase well-informed.
+Read up, talk to friends and family, make lists, speak with business owners and franchise owners.
+But most importantly, know this isn’t a decision to make impulsively.
+Be true to your instinct and what will be right for you, your goals, and your mindset.

 To assist you in your research process, Franchise Business Review has compiled a list that outlines the pros and cons of franchising.
 But, to start with, let’s clarify what exactly a franchise is.

-A franchise (n) is a legal and commercial relationship between the owner of a company (the franchisor) and an individual (the franchisee) who is starting a branch of that business using the business’ trademark logos and business model.
+A franchise is a legal and commercial relationship between the owner of a company (the franchisor) and an individual (the franchisee) who is starting a branch of that business using the business’ trademark logos and business model.
 The franchisee sells the product or service that the franchisor supplies.
-As of 2018, the franchise industry employs 21 million people and generates $2.3 trillion of economic activity, according to a U.S. government report.

 Advantage 2: Lower Risk

 Franchises are a more secure investment than new businesses because they have the support and backing of a larger, established corporation.
 These corporations have business models that have been tested, often in different markets across the country, and have already proven themselves to be effective.
-Because of their history of proven success, getting a franchise business loan is easier than getting a loan to start an independent business.
-The banks know that investing in a franchise is a safer bet than investing in a new business that has not yet had the opportunity to build up a history of success.
+Because of their history of success, getting a franchise business loan is often easier than getting a loan to start an independent business.

 Advantage 3: Loyal Customer Base and Brand Recognition